When Mental Health Therapist Reviews Go Wrong

 When she was 16 years old and struggling with suicidal thoughts, Lizzie (not her real name) began seeing a therapist in her home state of Arizona.
-During weekly appointments, Lizzie told the counsellor about her "deep depression" and her previous attempt to end her life – desiring, as many do, to be as "open" as possible with her mental healthcare professional.
+During weekly appointments, Lizzie told the counselor about her "deep depression" and her previous attempt to end her life – desiring, as many do, to be as "open" as possible with her mental health care professional.

 If you search this therapist online now, the very first thing you will see is a damning rating underneath his name.
 A single Google review has earned the therapist in question one star out of a possible five.